 Conclusion

-Vessel-efficiency management systems are now essential for operational excellence, environmental compliance, and competitive advantage.
+Vessel performance monitoring systems are now essential tools for improving operational efficiency, reducing fuel consumption, and maintaining regulatory compliance across modern maritime fleets.
 By integrating real-time performance monitoring, AI-driven decision support, and predictive maintenance, ship operators can minimize fuel use, reduce CO₂ emissions, and achieve consistent regulatory compliance.